 The post Forget Bitcoin and gold!
-I’d invest £20k in a Stocks and Shares ISA to make a million appeared first on The Motley Fool UK.
+I’d invest money in bargain UK shares today appeared first on The Motley Fool UK.

 Motley Fool UK 2020